rifkimputra/plds-pacmann-team-d/README.md

 ### **Dataset**
 * Data IVF 2010-2014
 * Data IVF 2015-2016
+### **Conclusion**
+* The Decision Tree model with hyperparameter tuning has shown the best result, achieving an ROC score of 0.652 and F1-score of 0.4892 when compared with other models.
+* The results we have obtained so far have not been satisfactory.
+For further improvement, we suggest exploring more models such as SVM, deep learning, or KNN.
+Adding more important predictors, such as consumption of alcohol, smoking, caffeine consumption, hypertension, and other lifestyle factors that have a significant impact on predicting pregnancy, might be beneficial as well to improve the result.
+* The EDA feature in the app could be improved to make the charts live-updated as more data is input through the application.
 ### **References**
 1. Mascarenhas, M. N., Flaxman, S. R., Boerma, T., Vanderpoel, S., & Stevens, G. A. (2012).
 National, regional, and global trends in infertility prevalence since 1990: A systematic analysis of